MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPost.md

 You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupThreadPost](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPost?view=graph-powershell-beta)

 ## SYNTAX

 ### ReplyExpanded (Default)